oasis-tcs/openc2-tc-ops/Working-Meeting-Process.md

     *	Link to work products page
     *	Review & approve agenda

 2.	**Pull Requests for Agreement**

-    *   List any PRs that are ready to go in the order they were distributed (i.e., older goes first, incentive to get in early)
+ *   List any PRs that are ready to go in the order they were distributed (i.e., older goes first, incentive to get in early).
+Generally such PRs have been discussed at previous meetings but there is no requirement for prior discussion.
         * **Format:  list PRs directly on this agenda page, no sub-pages**
  *   Simple "Any objection or discussion?" on each PR
         *	if none, merge the PR
         *	If any discussion, change PR to draft and defer to item 3 on agenda